 - You prioritize your time better,

-- It gives you the inspiration necessary to aim for things we never thought was possible,
+- It inspires you necessary to aim for things we never thought was possible,

 - You can live your retirement to the fullest.